Common Insurance Terms to Know

 Company Insurance Adjuster: An adjuster sent by an insurance company to assess the amount of compensation necessary for a person who has made a claim on their insurance policy.

-Conditions: Check your insurance policy of the listed conditions; these are requirements that must be upheld or followed by the insured when seeking coverage.
+Conditions: Check your insurance policy’s listed conditions; these are requirements that must be upheld or followed by the insured when seeking coverage.

 Direct Loss: Property loss or damage that is a direct result of an event or unbroken chain of events that is covered under the insurance policy.